shiningsun/KlicStudio/docs/README_en.md

 ### To: macOS Users
 This software is not signed, so after completing the file configuration in the "Basic Steps," you will need to manually trust the application on macOS.
 Follow these steps:
-1. Open the terminal and navigate to the directory where the executable file (assuming the file name is `krillinai`) is located.
+1. Open the terminal and navigate to the directory where the executable file (assuming the file name is `KrillinAI-v1.0.0-windows`) is located.
 2. Execute the following commands in sequence:
 ```
-sudo xattr -rd com.apple.quarantine ./krillinai
+sudo xattr -rd com.apple.quarantine ./KrillinAI-v1.0.0-windows
-sudo chmod +x ./krillinai
+sudo chmod +x ./KrillinAI-v1.0.0-windows
-./krillinai
+./KrillinAI-v1.0.0-windows
 ```
 This will start the service.